-As described in section F.06, the licence applicant must prove that as at 31 March preceding the licence season it has no overdue payables (as defined in F.06) that refer to transfer and loan activities that occurred on or prior to the previous 31 December.
+As described in section F.06, the licence applicant must also prove that as at 31 March preceding the licence season it has no overdue payables (as defined in F.05) that refer to transfer and loan activities that occurred prior to the previous 28 February.

 The licensor requires the licence applicant's independent auditors to carry out assessment procedures in relation to payables that refer to transfer and loan activities and submit this evidence to the Irish Football Association.
-The licence applicant must prepare and submit to the IFA a transfer table disclosing all transfer activities (inc. loans) into the club only, undertaken up to the 31 December and irrespective of whether there is an amount outstanding to be paid at the 31 December.
+The licence applicant must prepare and submit to the IFA a transfer table disclosing all transfer activities (inc. loans) into the club only, undertaken up to the 28 February and irrespective of whether there is an amount outstanding to be paid at the 28 February.

-International Standard on Related Services (ISRS) 4400 'Engagements to Perform Agreed-upon Procedures' provides further guidance on the auditor's professional responsibilities when an engagement to perform agreed-upon procedures is undertaken and on the form and content of the report that the auditor issues in connection with such an engagement.
+International Standard on Related Services (ISRS) 4400 'Engagements to Perform Agreed-upon Procedures' provides further guidance on the auditor's professional responsibilities when an engagement to perform agreed-upon procedures is undertaken and, on the form, and content of the report that the auditor issues in connection with such an engagement.